Animals

 Dreaming About an Abandoned Horse: Meaning, Psychology & Symbolism

-Dreams of an abandoned horse may reflect feelings of neglect, loss, or unfulfilled potential.
+Dreaming of an abandoned horse often reflects feelings of neglect or unfulfilled potential in one's waking life.

 Written by: DreamMeaning Editorial Team